browserengineering/book/book/animations.md

 ...

-The UI of a complex web application these days requires not just fast loading, visually interesting rendering, and beingresponsive to input and scrolling.
-It also needs to support smooth *animations* when transitioning between DOM states.
+The UI of a complex web application these days requires not just fast loading, visually interesting rendering, and responsiveness to input and scrolling.
+It also needs smooth *animations* when transitioning between DOM states.
 These transitions improve usability of web applications by helping users understand what changed, and improve visual polish by replacing sudden jumps with smooth interpolations.